mauritssilvis/darts/cli/java-darts-cli/README.md

 ##### JSON

-Markdown and HTML output aren't very suitable for computer processing.
+Markdown and HTML tables aren't very suitable for computer processing.
-To instead obtain a JSON object that contains all checkouts for a range of scores, use a command like:
+To obtain a JSON object that contains all checkouts for a range of scores, use a command like:

 ```shell
 darts checkouts -o json 1 4